UST-QuAntiL/nisq-analyzer-content/pre-selection/README.md

 This guidance guides you through the process of compiling a quantum circuit on different quantum computers with several quantum compilers using the [NISQ Analyzer](https://github.com/UST-QuAntiL/nisq-analyzer/) and [additional components](https://github.com/UST-QuAntiL/nisq-analyzer-content/blob/master/pre-selection/Docker/README.md).

-All data of the case study are contained in [sample-data](./Case-Study).
+All data and results of the case study are contained in [Case-Study](./Case-Study).
+The considered ML algorithm implementations and applied settings can be seen in [Prediction-Algorithms](./Prediction-Algorithms).
+The docker-compose to execute the framework is contained in [Docker](./Docker).

 ### Prerequisites
 + Docker Engine - [Install Guide](https://docs.docker.com/engine/install/)